awoie/vp-token-spec/README.md

 `format`: REQUIRED A JSON string denoting the proof format the credential was returned in.
 This specification introduces the values `w3cvc-jsonld` and `w3cvc-jwt` to denote credentials in JSON-LD and JWT format, respectively.

 `credential` : REQUIRED.
-A cryptographically verifiable proof in the defined proof format.
+A W3C Verifiable Credential with a cryptographically verifiable proof in the defined proof format.

 Note that OP would first encode VCs using the rules defined in the Verifiable Credential specification either in JWT format or JSON-LD format, before encoded VCs as container objects.